Course Catalog 2024-2025

 AST 400 Special Studies (1-4 Credits)

 Independent research in astronomy.
 The student is expected to define their own project and to work independently, under the supervision of a faculty member.
-Admission by permission of the department.
+Instructor permission required.

 Fall, Spring